Skip to content

 He has some unique insights into what goes on behind the scenes.

-There are tons of reasons why many of us rely on Wayfair to furnish and decorate our homes.
-The retailer is fast and affordable, and covers a range of categories, from lamps and bath mats to appliances and bedroom sets.
-If you need to get items in your space quickly, it's a simple, one-stop-shop way to do it.
-However, the company has come under fire in recent years—and those complaints show no signs of slowing.
-Recently, a delivery driver took to social media to warn shoppers against purchasing Wayfair furniture.
-Read on to find out why he advises against it.
+There are tons of reasons why many of us rely on Wayfair to furnish our homes.
+The retailer is fast and affordable, offering a wide range of categories, including lamps, bath mats, appliances, and bedroom sets.
+However, the company has come under fire in recent years—and even a delivery driver took to social media to warn shoppers against purchasing Wayfair furniture.

 A delivery driver says Wayfair frequently resells returns.